danielpolok/map-captioning/README.md

      ```

 3. **Run the pipeline**:
-   Before running the pipeline ensure that there are provided needed credentials.
+   - Before running the pipeline ensure that there are provided needed credentials for AI providers.
    In case using the ollama server, ensure that the server is running and the selected model is available.

    - Use DVC to run the pipeline, with parameters configured in `params.yaml`: